-Switzerland held a parliamentary election on Sunday, October 23, 2011.
+Switzerland holds a parliamentary election on Sunday, October 18, 2015.
 An overview of the proportional representation system used to choose members of the lower chamber of the Swiss Parliament - the Nationalrat or National Council - is presented here.

 The election statistics presented in this space are derived from official reports issued by the Federal Chancellery.
 However, in order to present election results that reflect party strength in a meaningful manner, lists have been grouped according to classifications issued by the Swiss Federal Statistical Office.
 Moreover, since Swiss voters may choose as many National Council candidates as there are constituency seats to be filled (see below), party vote totals for multi-member cantons were obtained by dividing list results by the total number of seats (with fractions rounded to obtain whole number figures), and the results were then aggregated for each political party.
 Finally, it should be noted that in multi-member constituencies the sum of votes cast for parties will not equal the total number of valid votes due to the fact that some electors vote for fewer candidates than the number of available seats.